WordCmp.com

 • tie in: make a logical or causal connection

-Other hypernyms of mean include relate, colligate, connect, associate, link, link up.
+Other hypernyms of mean include associate, colligate, connect, link, link up, relate.

 mean (noun) tie in (noun)